nobellium1997/SingleAgent/readme_refined_astar.txt

+I hardcoded the filename in my class "EightWayMovement.cpp" so if you need to change the file name or path thats where to go

+To keep a star running after goal, just hit y (or anything that isn't n) in the terminal.
+To exit after finding the goal, hit n

-The first set of tests is stopping a star when it finds the goal.
+The first set of tests in this file is stopping a star when it finds the goal.
 I only ran 20 but you could change the loop in main to run all tests and find optimal paths.

 The second test is if I leave a star to run after it finds the goal.
+I only ran one test for time.
 This prints out all the gcosts of all nodes in the state space

 Solution from 10, 113 to 11, 112